ryankemper/writings/Debugging.md

 What's the motivation for this principle?
 Often, we start out with a certain hypothesis, and look for data that confirms our "pet theory".
 The problem is, our attachment to this original hypothesis leads us to (a) miss uncovering key datapoints that are not adequately explained by our hypothesis, and possibly (b) fail to notice that some part of the data we _have_ gathered already is misaligned with our hypothesis.

 In short, all of our observations are filtered through the lens with which we view them.
 This is unavoidable, but by packaging these observations up into discrete, self-enclosed units, we can minimize the risk that we get anchored on the wrong hypothesis; and perhaps more importantly, when we iterate and develop new hypotheses, we can "test" these hypotheses against our accumulated set of observations.

+### Principle 1: Give the "Why" rather than just the "What"

+[TODO]

+## Biases

+As humans, we are genetically endowed with a set of cognitive biases that work to promote our survival/success in the environment that originally shaped us.
+Some of these biases, such as optimism bias, can still serve us well in situations we encounter.
+But overall, we need to be wary of our biases, since they will by definition distort clear perception.

+### Hindsight Bias

+This bias leads us to evaluate our past decisions as if we should have known information that we later discovered.
+This leads us to mis-attribute the root cause of a bug to "making a preventable mistake" rather than "making a mistake that logically followed from the set of information we had access to at the time".
+Understanding this bias is critical after we have discovered the bug and have moved forward to the "Root Cause Analysis" stage where we examine the structural factors that led to the bug/error in the first place.